jhpyle/docassemble/_docs/config.md

 ## <a name="uploads"></a>uploads

 This is the directory in which uploaded files are stored.
-If you are using a [multi-server arrangement], this needs to point to a central network drive.
+If you are using a [multi-server arrangement] and not using [S3], this needs to point to a central network drive.

 ## <a name="packages"></a>packages